Men accused in Ahmaud Arbery shooting hire attorneys

 "We agree with the attorneys for Travis McMichael that the justice system affords all citizens the presumption of innocence and that there shouldn't be a rush to judgment or stereotyping," attorneys for Arbery's parents said in an emailed statement.
 "We only wish that their client, Travis McMichael, had provided that same presumption of innocence to Ahmaud Arbery before chasing and killing him."

-Asked for a description, he says: "It's a black male, red shirt and white shorts."
-Calling from inside his truck, he sounds out of breath.
-The 911 operator asks: "Are you OK?"
+Asked for a description, he said: "It's a black male, red shirt and white shorts."
+Calling from inside his truck, he sounded out of breath.
+The 911 operator asked: "Are you OK?"

 "Yeah, it just startled me," Travis McMichael replied.
 "When I turned around and saw him and backed up, he reached into his pocket and ran into the house.
 So I don't know if he's armed or not.
 But he looked like, he was acting like he was.
 So be mindful of that."